ankundah/airbnb-clone-project/README.md

 ### Authorization
 Controls what actions users can perform based on their roles.
 Prevents privilege escalation.

+## CI/CD Pipeline
+### What is CI/CD?
+Continuous Integration (CI) and Continuous Deployment (CD) are practices that automate the process of integrating code changes and deploying them to production.

+### Why is it important?
+CI/CD pipelines ensure that code changes are tested and deployed quickly and reliably, reducing the risk of errors and improving development efficiency.

+### Tools
+- **GitHub Actions:** For automating workflows and CI/CD processes.
+- **Docker:** For containerizing the application and ensuring consistency across environments.

 ### Rate Limiting
 Restricts the number of API calls a user can make in a given time frame.
 Prevents abuse and DDoS attacks.